Published on 19 November 2018 | Updated on 1 January 2020

 Adobe acquired Fotolia in 2014, giving grounds to Adobe Stock website with impressive collection of stock images from Fotolia.
-As we said in our Adobe Stock Review, it was a great move not only for Adobe, but also for customers to get access to assets on both platforms, and Fotolia contributors to benefit from wider exposure to their work.
+As I said in my Adobe Stock Review, it was a great move not only for Adobe, but also for customers to get access to assets on both platforms, and Fotolia contributors to benefit from wider exposure to their work.

 Fotolia website is closing